desicochrane/blogger/src/posts/2018-03-08-fibonacci-part-1.md

 | \\( 40 \\)  | 816,681,704 ns/op | 7,331 ns/op  | 137 ns/op   |
 | \\( 90 \\)  | way too long      | 14,488 ns/op | 357 ns/op   |

-That's an improvement of about two orders of magnitude!
+That's a whopping improvement!
 It seems we are on the right track.

 ### Strict tail recursion
 > todo